 You are eligible to register as a general postal voter if you are already on the electoral roll and you are unable to attend a polling place because you are:

-If you don’t have a driver’s licence or passport please use a paper form below.
+If you don’t have any of the above forms of identification, please use a paper form below.
 If you are not enrolled you need to enrol online before applying.

 The Commonwealth of Australia